PG1003/golomb/README.md

-# A C++ library to compress or expand binary values using Exponential Golomb Encoding
+# A C++ library to encode and decode values using Exponential Golomb Encoding

-This library implements [Exponential Golomb Encoding](https://en.wikipedia.org/wiki/Exponential-Golomb_coding) that can compress data with lots of small integeral values.
+This library implements [Exponential Golomb Encoding](https://en.wikipedia.org/wiki/Exponential-Golomb_coding) that can efficiently encode data with lots of small integeral values.

-The advantage of the Exponential Golomb Encoding over other compression methods is that it can compress data in a single pass and does not require any buffering of the input or output data.
+The advantage of the Exponential Golomb Encoding over other compression methods is that it can encode data in a single pass and does not require any buffering of the input or output data.
 These properties can make Exponential Golomb Encoding a good fit for applications that are tight on memory usage or require low latencies.

-However due to simplicity the compression may not be as good as achieved by other compression methods.
+For better efficiency the data may need preprocessing before encoding to reduce the size of the values, for example with [Delta Encoding](https://en.wikipedia.org/wiki/Delta_encoding).

 ## Features